-During the three months ended March 31, 2018, the Company continued its Phase 2 drilling campaign at Goldlund and drilled approximately 5,000 metres.
-The Phase 1 and 2 drilling campaigns are intended to accomplish four primary objectives:
+During the six months ended June 30, 2018, the Company drilled approximately 5,000 metres and completed its 16,000 metre Phase 2 drilling campaign at Goldlund.
+The Phase 1 and 2 drilling campaigns were intended to accomplish four primary objectives:

-- Convert inferred mineral resources within the resource area into the indicated resource category; - Test drill deeper exploration targets; - Identify and add additional mineralization within areas that are adjacent to the current resources boundary; and - Test drill additional exploration targets within other areas (outside of the current resource boundary).
+- 1. Convert mineral resources currently in the inferred category into the indicated category; - 2.
+Test drill deeper exploration targets; - 3.
+Identify and add additional mineralization within areas that are adjacent to the current resource boundary; and - 4.
+Test drill additional exploration targets within other areas.

-At Springpole, the Company continued with its environmental, permitting, and Indigenous consultation processes.
-During the first quarter of 2018, the Company completed a 250 metre coffer dam drilling program.
-The Company drilled 11 holes where future coffer dam footings are planned.
+At Springpole, the Company completed a 250 metre coffer dam drilling program by drilling 11 holes where future coffer dam footings are planned.
+Preliminary drill results show low bedrock hydraulic conductivity which is an indication of low permeability.
 The drill results will be used to create advanced design plans for the coffer dams and to confirm their optimal locations.